Seagate/cortx-hare/rfc/5/README.md

 1. Threads created with [threading](https://docs.python.org/3/library/threading.html) API or with lower level [_thread](https://docs.python.org/3/library/_thread.html) API are not green threads.
 2. Every time Python interpreter creates a thread on Linux platform, a new pthread (POSIX thread) is created.
 Python thread never changes the underlying pthread.
 3. The Python Global Interpreter Lock (GIL) is a mutex that allows only one thread to hold the control of the Python interpreter.
 This means that only one thread can be in a state of execution at any point in time.
+4. When calling a Python land from a non-python thread (e.g. from a callback from a foreign library), the GIL must be properly acquired first, see [details](https://docs.python.org/3.6/c-api/init.html#non-python-created-threads).
+As a result the, the corresponding execution of the Python code will become effectively single-threaded unless the C extension will release GIL.
+That's one of the reasons why hax replies to an entrypoint request from a different thread.

 ### Useful links